HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 ### Pass the Ticket

-This attack is similar to Pass the Key, but instead of using hashes to request a ticket, the **ticket itself is stolen** and used to authenticate as its owner.
+In the **Pass The Ticket (PTT)** attack method, attackers **steal a user's authentication ticket** instead of their password or hash values.
+This stolen ticket is then used to **impersonate the user**, gaining unauthorized access to resources and services within a network.

 {% content-ref url="pass-the-ticket.md" %}
 [pass-the-ticket.md](pass-the-ticket.md)